-The cathedral is renowned for being the venue of Pope Benedict XVI’s ordination as a priest.
-A major reconstruction of this church was carried out in the Baroque period and began in 1619.
-Then, a total overhaul began in 1621, and the high altar in the cathedral was dedicated in January 1624.
+The cathedral is known for being Pope Benedict XVI’s ordination as a priest took place.
+During the Baroque Period in 1619, the church underwent a major reconstruction.
+A total overhaul began in 1621.
+Consecration of the high altar took place in January 1624.

 Before the consecration, Prince Bishop Veit Adam von Gepeckh of Freising contracted Hans Rottenhammer to create a large altarpiece painting.
-However, Rottenhammer was near the closing stages of his career as well as his life.
-He was also known to be an alcoholic, and the work ended up being delayed.
+It was believed that Rottenhammer was an alcoholic and entering his final days.

-The altarpiece commission was eventually reassigned to Rubens, who finished the Woman of the Apocalypse painting.
-It was a prevalent subject in German iconography from the time of the 15th century.
+Eventually, the altarpiece was reassigned to Peter Paul Rubens.
+He finished the Woman of the Apocalypse painting, which became a prevalent subject in German iconography from the 15th century.

 See Related: Driving in Germany

-The Mariensäule, known in English to mean Mary’s Column, is a Merian column standing in Freising, Germany.
+The Mariensäule, known in English as Mary’s Column, is a Merian column in Freising.
 The essence of the column comes from the belief that Mary is the protector of Bavaria.
-With this in mind, the locals call her “Patrona Bavaria.”
+Because of this, the locals call her “Patrona Bavaria.”